#CreatorStories: Nigerian Sex Therapist On A Journey To Restoring Sexual Bliss In Relationships and Marriages

 #CreatorStories showcases the honest personal experiences of digital creators who monetize their knowledge of a skill and sell it on Selar.
 We share these stories every week to inspire you to create and sell a product out of your wealth of knowledge and be a part of the digital creator economy.

-For our second episode, we talk to Olawunmi Esan, Nigeria’s leading Sex Therapist and Coach.
-She works with couples and individuals to discover and enjoy mind blowing sexual satisfaction and fulfillment.
+In this episode, we talk to Olawunmi Esan, Nigeria’s leading Sex Therapist, and Coach.
+She works with couples and individuals to discover and enjoy mind-blowing sexual satisfaction and fulfillment.

 How long have you been doing this?

 I’ve been doing this for over six years now.
 I trained as a Psychologist and then went further to get my certifications in Counselling & Psychotherapy, Sex Therapy, and Cognitive-behavioral Therapy.